 Descriptive.
 This should go without saying, but we’ve seen it go awry.
 The file name should describe exactly what they contain.
 Just because your file is contained inside a folder doesn’t mean that the folder covers the larger category name.
-Imagine that you’re attaching the file to an email and sending to someone; you want the file name to stand on it’s own and be able to describe what it is.
+Imagine that you’re attaching the file to an email and sending to someone; you want the file name to be self-descriptive.

 In Order.
 Alphabetizing is obvious here, but how else can you keep files in order?
 Dates are a great way to accomplish this.
 For example, in filing invoices it’s helpful to start with the company name first.
 Say they are invoices from Apple.
 Starting the name with the word Apple will keep all of those invoices organized together.
 After the company name, you can use the date of the invoice using the YYYYMMDD format rather than DDMMYYY.
 This way the invoices would be grouped by company name first, then year, then month, then date.

 Consistency.
 Whatever format you and your company decide for your file naming standards, keep it consistent.

 Symbols.
 Avoid using punctuation or special characters in your file names altogether.
 For some operating systems, these special characters actually function as commands so having them in your file name confuses the computer.
 Examples of some of those characters are / : * ? < > and while they might look cool, they aren’t helpful for file naming.